 “This part of the city is not as dependent on automobiles as everybody imagined it would be,” said Kishore Varanasi, principal and director of urban design at Boston-based CBT Architects.
 The firm is working with the HYM Investment Group to redevelop the area.
 Fellow CBT principal David Nagahiro added that today approximately 1,200 cars use the garage on a daily basis.

-CBT’s $1.5 billion master plan was approved in 2013, and earlier this year the city gave the green light to two of the tallest structures in the development: New Haven firm Pelli Clarke Pelli’s One Congress office tower at 500 feet and a 425-foot residential tower from CBT Architects.
+CBT’s $2 billion master plan was approved in 2013, and a year ago the city gave the green light to two of the tallest structures in the development: New Haven firm Pelli Clarke Pelli’s One Congress office tower at 528 feet and a 480-foot residential tower from CBT Architects.

 “Much of the design challenge has been to design the space so that it has eight different desire lines—both visual and physical—that run through the site,” said Varanasi.
 In plan, Bulfinch Crossing doesn’t look like a typical plot of grid-divided land primed for development.
 Instead, a variety of shapes work to facilitate these desire lines and natural circulation through the site.

 The scheme will be completed in phases.
 “Nobody needed convincing that this garage has to go away,” said Nagahiro, who added that despite this sentiment, the garage couldn’t simply be knocked down.
 Even though the facility is only at half-capacity, its daily use is a valuable source of income to the city and, as a result, will be taken down incrementally to sustain city revenue.
 However, the garage will remain open for business throughout the redevelopment.

 Reconfiguring the garage for operation during construction is due to be completed this spring.
 Construction of Pelli Clarke Pelli’s tower is